elizabeth-trotter/weatherreport/README.md

 **Project Description:**

-The primary objective of this project was to rebuild a weather application with `Next.js`, `TypeScript`, and `TailwindCSS`.
-This project constituted the third phase of the timeline outlined below.
+The primary objective of this project was to rebuild my former weather application with `Next.js`, `TypeScript`, and `TailwindCSS`.
+This project constituted the third sprint of the timeline outlined below.

 - Data retrieval was accomplished through the `OpenWeatherAPI`.
 Extensive data manipulation was necessary via helper functions to align with the specifications outlined in the prototype design.
-There were many challenges to overcome as it was the `first major project` in which I leveraged `Next.js`.
+There were many challenges to overcome as it was the first major project in which I leveraged `Next.js`.

 ## Timeline